beckywagner4/siftr/README.md

 devtools::install_github("jack-davison/siftr")
 ```

-## Important Functions
+# Reading Data

 Currently, the only feature of the package is simplifying the reading-in of SIFT data.

+## Raw SIFT data

-The key function is `read_sift`, which simply reads in SIFT data and returns a list of data frames, e.g.:
+The key function is `read_sift`, which simply reads in raw SIFT data and returns a list of data frames.
+By "raw" I refer to data laid out in nine sub-tables, beginning with a meta-data section, followed by the PREPARATION phase, then SAMPLE phase, etc., concluding with the summary section.

 ```
 siftr::read_sift("~/Van sampling-drive 1-20210118-121331.csv")